AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 role: Developer
 badge: label="AEM Renewal" type="positive"
 ---
-# Certification renewal for Adobe Experience Manager
+# Renew your Adobe Experience Manager certification

-**Start your journey toward renewing your certification**

 When you pass a certification exam, your certification is valid for two years.